The Fed Just Announced It Will Expand Its Balance Sheet. Here Is What That Actually Means.

 Here is what rarely gets explained.

 The Fed’s balance sheet is not a budget.
 It is not taxpayer money in the conventional sense.
-When the Fed expands its balance sheet, it is creating new reserves, digitally, and using them to purchase assets, primarily U.S. Treasury bonds and mortgage-backed securities.
+When the Fed expands its balance sheet, it is creating new reserves digitally and using them to purchase assets, primarily U.S. Treasury bonds and mortgage-backed securities.
 This process is called quantitative easing, and it has been deployed four times since 2008.

 What it does to the money supply: